Power-Lab/power-transformation-lab-site/teaching.md

 ### Current course schedule

-Visit the [UCSD course schedule][ucsd-courseschedule] to see current offerings.
+Visit the [UCSD course schedule][ucsd-courseschedule]* to see current offerings.

-But since the UCSD Schedule of Classes is somewhat difficult to navigate, here is a set of "quickview" scripts to find out when classes are typically taught and what your favorite profs teach: [ucsd-class-schedule-quickview][git-quickview].
+For a list of power and energy courses on campus, please visit the [Power and Energy Systems][pes] group website.

 Below are courses taught by Prof. Davidson.